turnt-wookie/swimming-pool/README.md

 * Dependencies: `JSONFileReader`.

 * Attributes:
-1. `ConfigurationFilePath`: De tipo string privado sin valor por defecto.
-Dirección del archivo de configuración a leer.
+1. `ConfigurationFilePath`: String.
+Private.
+Path of the configuration file.
-2. `JSONFileReader`: De tipo JSONFileReader privado sin valor por defecto.
-Lector de archivos JSON.
+2. `JSONFileReader`: `JSONFileReader`.
+Private.
+JSON File reader and parser.
-3. `ConfigurationObject`: De tipo JSONObject privado sin valor por defecto.
-Objeto JAVA-JSON que contiene la configuración.
+3. `ConfigurationObject`: `JSONObject` Private.
+JAVA-JSON file parsed that contains the configuration.

 * Functions:
-1. `GetPoolSize`: Publico.
-Retorna entero.
-Obtiene el tamaño de los blocks del pool del objeto de configuración.
+1. `GetPoolSize`: Public.
+Returns Integer.
+Obtains the size of the pool blocks from the configuration object.
-2. `GetMaxPoolSize`: Publico.
-Retorna entero.
-Obtiene el tamaño máximo del pool del objeto de configuración.
+2. `GetMaxPoolSize`: Public.
+Returns Integer.
+Obtains the size of the connection pool from the configuration object.
-3. `getDatabasePort`:
+3. `getDatabasePort`: Public.
+Returns Integer.
+Returns the port number from the configuration object.

 ### JSONFileReader